openstack/tempest/tempest/README.rst

 stress
 ------

 Stress tests are designed to stress an OpenStack environment by running a high workload against it and seeing what breaks.
-Tools may be provided to help detect breaks (stack traces in the logs).

-TODO: old stress tests deleted, new_stress that david is working on moves into here.
+The stress test framework runs several test jobs in parallel and can run any existing test in Tempest as a stress job.

 thirdparty
 ----------